 - Municipal waste managed in the country

-Since this is a new Section in the CGIS Division, knowledge on Environmental Statistics is limited and therefore there is need for capacity building to meet the challenges related to the job.
+Since this is a new Section in the CGIS Division, knowledge on Environmental Statistics is limited and therefore there is a need for capacity building to meet the challenges related to the job.

 Due to the decentralized nature of the country, Stats SL also is a decentralized institution with offices and staff in all the Districts.
 The functions of GIS, Cartography and Environmental Statistics staff in these Districts are more or less the same as those described above.
-However, these staff mainly deals with local councils and district staff of devolved ministries to carry out their day-to-day activities that requires GIS, Cartography and Environmental Statistics expertise.
+However, these staff mainly deals with local councils and district staff of devolved ministries to carry out their day-to-day activities that require GIS, Cartography and Environmental Statistics expertise.

-In addition to working with local councils and devolved ministry staff based in the districts, including NGOs operating in the districts, these staff are charged with the responsibility of daily field work of map updating, facility mapping and helping to build the capacity of colleague Stats SL staff from other divisions and other institutions under the supportive supervision of senior staff of the division from headquarters (HQ).
+In addition to working with local councils and devolved ministry staff based in the districts, including NGOs operating in the districts, these staff are charged with the responsibility of daily fieldwork of map updating, facility mapping and helping to build the capacity of colleague Stats SL staff from other divisions and other institutions under the supportive supervision of a senior staff of the division from headquarters (HQ).

 As explained earlier in the introduction, the division started with a few core staff but has expanded over the years due to the exigencies of its mandate and operational needs.
 Ideally, the following categories of staff should exist in the division: Director; Deputy Director; Principal Statisticians; Senior GIS Officers, GIS officers, Assistant GIS officers and GIS Assistants.